 How many eggs do budgies lay?

-budgies in the will breed only in spring and summer.
+Budgies in the wild breed only in spring and summer.
 But, in captivity female budgies can have up to 5 nests in a breeding season.
 It is very important to monitor female Budgie’s health.
 She can get very exhausted after one breeding season.

 How do you identify budgie’s eggs?

 Budgies are naturally small creatures.
 Expect their eggs to be small too.
 Their eggs are white, off-white or slightly gray.
 The average size is 1-2 cm wide and 2-3 cm in length.
 They are oval, but some get out circular.
 Don’t expect the eggs to look identical; they can come out in either of the two shapes within the same clutch.